vespa-engine/documentation/documentation/tensor-intro.md

 ![Tensor graphical representation](img/tensor-guide.png)

 A type declaration is needed for tensors.
-This defines a sparse matrix:
+This defines a 2-dimensional mapped tensor (matrix):

     tensor(x{},y{})

-This is a dense matrix:
+This is a 2-dimensional indexed tensor (a 2x3 matrix):

-    tensor(x[],y[])

-Combination:

-    tensor(x[],y{})
+    tensor(x[2],y[3])

+A combination of mapped and indexed dimensions is a mixed tensor:

+    tensor(x{},y[3])

 Vespa uses the tensor type to optimize the ranking pipeline.
+Best performance is currently achieved when using only indexed dimensions.
-As seen above, the dimensions themselves define if they are sparse or dense.
+As seen above, the dimensions themselves define if they are mapped or indexed.